John Anastasiadis: Managerial career

 After retirement from playing, and with Yarraville relegated under his stewardship in 2003, he managed to get the side promoted back the next season.

 In 2005, with the return of South Melbourne to the Victorian Premier League after the disbandment of the NSL competition, Anastasiadis put his hand up for the job which few wanted.
-Despite taking charge of a young squad which had been destroyed by the FFA and was quickly assembled merely weeks before the start of the new season, and which was labelled as a relegation candidate at the start of the year, Anastasiadis led the side to 3rd place on the ladder at the end of the season and as far as the Preliminary Final, where the team lost 1-0 to Heidelberg United and was knocked out.
+Despite taking charge of a young squad which had been destroyed by the FFA and was quickly assembled merely weeks before the start of the new season, and which was labelled as a relegation candidate at the start of the year, Anastasiadis led the side to 3rd place on the ladder at the end of the season and as far as the Preliminary Final, where the team lost 1–0 to Heidelberg United and was knocked out.
 It was an incredible achievement for Anastasiadis considering just three players turned up to his first training session at the club, one of which was his brother Dean.
-Retained as coach for the 2006 season, he led South Melbourne to victory in the Grand Final of the Vodafone Cup competition beating Altona Magic 1-0 in the Grand Final.
+Retained as coach for the 2006 season, he led South Melbourne to victory in the Grand Final of the Vodafone Cup competition beating Altona Magic 1–0 in the Grand Final.
 After failing to make the finals in 2007, South's poor start in 2008 saw Anastasiadis resign.

 After three years at South, John moved to the Oakleigh Cannons where he would spend the next three seasons.
 Despite mixed results, players such as Ivan Franjic.
 Cameron Watson and Nick Kalmar all came to prominence and earned A-League contracts.
 Anastasiadis departed Oakleigh in 2010.

-Half way through the 2011 season, Anastasiadis accepted a call from Bentleigh Greens to become the senior head coach.
+Halfway through the 2011 season, Anastasiadis accepted a call from Bentleigh Greens to become the senior head coach.
 Since the move to Bentleigh, John has seen his team reach the VPL grand final in 2013, the semi-final of the inaugural FFA Cup in 2014 and win the club's first ever major title when Bentleigh beat South Melbourne FC at Lakeside Stadium in the National Premier Leagues Victoria Grand Final.
 Anastasiadis continued the success with Bentleigh winning the FFV Community Shield, beating foes South Melbourne FC at Kingston Heath Soccer Complex 3–0, the 2016 Dockerty Cup, the second major trophy in its history and first Dockerty Cup title, with a 1–0 victory over Green Gully SC, and just four days later, picked up the third piece of silverware for 2016, winning the NPL Victoria minor premiership for the first time in the club's history.

 Anastasiadis completed his AFC/FFA B Accredited Coaching Course in 2011, and is due to complete his AFC/FFA A Accredited Coaching Course in 2015.

 On 11 January 2019, Anastasiadis was announced as newly-formed A-League side Western United's inaugural senior assistant coach.

+On 24 October 2023, Anastasiadis was call from Heidelberg United appointment as Head Coach of the NPL Senior Men's Team.